 “Do you know what a cofradia is?”
 I shouted.

 “No,” said some, others shaking their heads.
-It’s a brotherhood or group of men who pledge allegiance to each other and their saints.
+“It’s a brotherhood or group of men who pledge allegiance to each other and their saints.
 Every town and village in Spain has at least one.
 In Nerja, we have three, founded during the seventeenth and eighteenth centuries.
 They carry their thrones around the street in a procession exclusively for them and their members.
 They also wear unique clothing and carry various badges of office.
 The boss is the hermano mayor, senior brother.
 Tonight, it is the turn of Cofradia Nuestro Padre Jesús Nazareno y María Santísima de los Dolores.
 The members wear white robes and a variety of purple headwear depending on their position.
 The first throne represents Jesús carrying the cross toward Mount Calvary in Jerusalem.
 The second is María Santísima trailing after him weeping.
 Both thrones are extremely heavy and difficult to manoeuvre, and it is a great privilege to be one of the costaleros, the guys who carry them.
 They practice turning corners and negotiating steps for weeks in advance.
 They sway side to side and shuffle slowly forward as one.
 Their stops, starts, and rests are controlled by a senior member who rings a handbell with their instructions.
 You’ll see how big and cumbersome each throne is as it emerges from the church.
 Imagine in Antequera, a hilly town to the north of Málaga, they carry their Virgen de los Dolores out to the fields to bless the crops then run it back to their church at the top of the hill.
 This tradition is known as ‘Correr la Vega.’

-The people wearing robes, masks, and conical hats carrying large candles are penitents, also known as Nazarenos.
+“The people wearing robes, masks, and conical hats carrying large candles are penitents, also known as Nazarenos.
 The mask allows them to pay penance without revealing their identities.
 The cone symbolizes rising toward heaven and brings the penitent closer to God.
 The shape resembles the cypress trees we plant in cemeteries to symbolically raise the dead upward rather than down to hell.
 Depending on their seniority in the brotherhood, some members carry an ornate staff, others’ candles.
 Look, the church doors are opening.”

 The crowd noise faded away as the first throne crawled down the steps and took up its position to head off around the main crowd-lined streets of the town.
 Every citizen was watching from somewhere.